Asynchronousx/AdaptEase/README.md

 ## Contact

-For questions, support, or collaboration opportunities, please open an issue on GitHub or reach out to us directly via [your-email@example.com].
+For questions, support, or collaboration opportunities, please open an issue on GitHub.
 We look forward to hearing from you!